ChrisThompsonTLDR/impersonate/readme.md

 php artisan impersonate:setup
 ```

-This will run two commands (which can be run independently:
+This will run two commands (which can be run independently):
 ```
 php artisan impersonate:add-trait
 php artisan impersonate:publish